lawnjelly/godot-llightmap/README.md

 3) Either place the lights as part of the level branch, or create another branch just for static lights.
 4) Add the new 'LLightmap' node to the scene tree (preferably not in the level or lights branch).

-If you click on the LLightmap inspector, we can now set things up for lightmapping.
+If you click on the LLightmap inspector, we can now set things up for lightmapping in the `Paths` section.
 1) Assign the 'meshes' to point to your level geometry branch.
 2) Assign the 'light' to point to your lights branch.
 3) Set the filenames you wish to use for lights intermediate, ambient occlusion intermediate, and the final combined lightmap.